unrealwork/atsd-use-cases/research/us-mortality/README.md

 | Des Moines        | IA     | West-North-Central  | 0.0         | 210330.0    | 0.0            |
 ```

-These results are pretty eye opening.
-Of the 122 cities in our dataset, 95 have higher mortality rates than the US average of 8.2.
-The highest 2015 mortality rate, in Youngstown, Ohio, is
+Of the 122 cities in the dataset, 95 have a higher mortality rate than the US average of 8.2.
+The highest 2015 mortality rate is in Youngstown, Ohio
-**6.65** and **3.65** times higher than the US national average and the rate in Lesotho (which has the highest number in the world). #2 on our list is Dayton, Ohio, whose mortality
-rate of 52.1 is not much lower than in Youngstown.
-How can these numbers be so high?
+**54.5**.
+Which is **6.56** times higher than the US national average and on par with the mortality rate in Lesotho, the highest in the world.
+Dayton, Ohio has a mortality rate of **52.1** which is much lower than in Youngstown.

-Below is a table comparing population estimates for top 6 cities with the highest 2015 mortality rates.
+Below is a table comparing population estimates for top six cities with the highest 2015 mortality rates.

 | City           |  1960 Population  |     2015 Population | Population Change (%)|
 |----------------|-------------------|---------------------| ---------------------|